 Captain Miley is looking forward to fishing with them again in the future next time they are visiting from Alabama!

 It was not long after this incredible fishing adventure that Gene and his friend Lee came out bass fishing on the Falls Canal System.
 It was another beautiful day on the water leading to some excellent action.
 Gene and Lee are great friends that were traveling from Texas.
 Gene works in financial services and Lee works in Irrigation.
 They love to get away from things every once in and while and catch some quality bass.

 Gene and Lee embarked on a quick 4-hour afternoon bass fishing adventure.
 It was very relaxing for them to travel through this urban waterway knowing they were going to land some quality bass.
 Luckily, they dodged the rain and stayed dry on this fishing trip.
 It turned out to be a gorgeous day on the water.
 They got to experience a great day of fishing.

 Gene and Lee landed 10 quality peacock bass.
 Most of the fish ranged from 2-3 pounds.
 You truly can’t beat the action here.
 We love when friends come out and enjoy a day of bass fishing.
 Captain Miley is looking forward to getting hooked up with them again in Miami, FL!

 Don’t miss out on your chance to catch some of these feisty critters.
 Peacock bass are hard-fighting and extremely fun to catch.
-If you would like to come catch some of these urban bass, let’s get you hooked up on a fishing adventure of a lifetime!
+If you would like to come to catch some of this urban bass, let’s get you hooked up on a fishing adventure of a lifetime!

 Come Visit Florida and Catch Yours Today